KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 ---
 # Overview

 Branded Domains in CleverTap help you apply your brand to tracking across Email, SMS, WhatsApp, and RCS campaigns.
-They behave slightly differently across channels, which is explained throughout this document.

 * For **SMS**, **WhatsApp**, and **RCS campaigns**, it is used to generate short, trackable links.
-* For **Email campaigns**, it is used to brand links and open-tracking pixels with a custom domain.
+* For **Email campaigns**, it is used to brand links and open-tracking pixels using a custom domain.

 Using branded domains improves user trust and can boost engagement rates.